-Therefore, The Partnership also supports:
+Therefore, The Partnership supports:

-- Continued funding for and flexible use of the Community Development Block Grant Program (CDBG), the U.S. Department of Housing and Urban Development's (HUD) main economic revitalization offering. - Homeownership incentives in the recently revised tax code, specifically the deductions for mortgage interest and local property taxes. - Tax credits and other provisions that when leveraged with other resources can be used to reduce the cost of construction and rehabilitation of housing and require a period of guaranteed affordability for low income owners and tenants. - Resources and programming to address the nearly 5,000 people who experienced homelessness in Polk County in 2017.
-Local programs include permanent supportive housing, which often collaborates with private landlords and a variety of supportive, health and mental health organizations.
-McKinney-Vento funds are especially designed to implement federal policy articulated in the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act. - Increases in funding for the programs administered by the local Public Housing Authority, deregulation of federal regulations, allowing the Public Housing Authority to create more local policies to support the needs of the community and the expansion of partnership programs with local service providers. - Expansion of the Moving to Work Program. - Funding for the Family Self-Sufficiency program to link HUD assisted households with job training, child care, transportation, financial literacy and other supportive services, and help build assets through interest-bearing escrow accounts. - Expanding funding and criteria for Healthy Homes to allow remediation of health hazards independent of lead remediation.
+- Continued funding for and flexible use of the Community Development Block Grant Program (CDBG), the U.S. Department of Housing and Urban Development's (HUD) main economic revitalization program. - Homeownership incentives in the recently revised tax code, specifically the deductions for mortgage interest and local property taxes. - Tax credits and other provisions that when leveraged with other resources can be used to reduce the cost of construction and rehabilitation of housing and require a period of guaranteed affordability for low income owners and tenants. - Resources and programming to address the nearly 5,000 people who experienced homelessness in Polk County in 2018.
+Local programs include permanent supportive housing, which often collaborate with private landlords and a variety of supportive, health and mental health organizations. - Increases in funding for the programs administered by the local Public Housing Authority, simplification of federal regulations, allowing the Public Housing Authority to create more local policies to support the needs of the community and the expansion of partnership programs with local service providers. - Expansion of the Moving to Work Program. - Funding for the Family Self-Sufficiency program to link HUD assisted households with job training, child care, transportation, financial literacy and other supportive services and help build assets through interestbearing escrow accounts. - Expanding funding and criteria for Healthy Homes to allow remediation of health hazards independent of lead remediation. - Success for low-to-moderate-income households depends on many federal, state and local resources.
+In order to improve outcomes for these individuals and families The Partnership supports efforts that link housing resources to those resources that promote health, education and workforce readiness.